 - Your house is not within an Air Quality Management Area.

 If your house is within an Air Quality Management Area, you will need planning permission for a flue of any size.
-The council has defined two Air Quality Management Areas; one covers central Broxburn and the other covers the whole of Linlithgow.
+The council has defined three Air Quality Management Areas; central Broxburn, the whole of Linlithgow and Newton village.
 Please note that if the stove is not part of a biomass heating system or combined heat and power system, but is simply a stand-alone wood burning stove, other permitted development rights apply.